joshtanenbaum/Lab5/README.md

+need to click note 2x (click note, go back to home pg, click the same note again) to get it to display in /post/:postID need to refresh to see most changes
 I struggled to find the right mongoose function/format to update the db, but I eventually found it.

 Screencap1 (home pg)